nzitjob/grads/README.md

 # grads
-Collect graduate programmes and internship information.
+Collect graduate programmes and internship information for IT grads and job seekers.

 PRs(pull requests) are welcomed.